 [Section 78 inserted by No. 3 of 1997 s.
 7.]

-79. Effect on or of other proceedings
+79. Proceedings under s.
+77, effect on or of other proceedings

 (1) Subject to subsection (3), where an application is made to an industrial magistrate’s court under section 77, the matter to which the application relates (whether as shown in the application or as emerging in the course of the determination of the application) is not justiciable by another court in civil proceedings unless —